Placentation: In mammals

+Source-tissue types

+Placenta can also be divided according to what kind of structure it develops from.
+There are two vessel-rich features in the amniote, the yolk sac and the allantois.
+When the chorion fuses with the former, the result is a choriovitelline placenta.
+When it fuses with the latter, the result is a chorioallantoic placenta.
+Most mammals first form a temporaty choriovitelline placenta, then the chorioallantoic placenta takes over.
+(Primates do not form a definite choriovitelline placenta by fusion, but strong expression conservation suggest that the yolk sac remains useful.)
+Marsupials mostly have choriovitelline placental tissue.
+Rodents maintain both types throughout gestation.

 In lizards and snakes

 As placentation often results during the evolution of live birth, the more than 100 origins of live birth in lizards and snakes (Squamata) have seen close to an equal number of independent origins of placentation.
-This means that the occurrence of placentation in squamata is more frequent than in all other vertebrates combined, making them ideal for research on the evolution of placentation and viviparity itself.
-In most squamates two separate placentae form, utilising separate embryonic tissue (the chorioallantoic and yolk-sac placentae).
+This means that the occurrence of placentation in Squamata is more frequent than in all other vertebrates combined, making them ideal for research on the evolution of placentation and viviparity itself.
+In most squamates, two separate placentae form, utilising separate embryonic tissue (the chorioallantoic and yolk-sac placentae).
 In species with more complex placentation, we see regional specialisation for gas, amino acid, and lipid transport.
 Placentae form following implantation into uterine tissue (as seen in mammals) and formation is likely facilitated by a plasma membrane transformation.

 Most reptiles exhibit strict epitheliochorial placentation (e.g. Pseudemoia entrecasteauxii) however at least two examples of endotheliochorial placentation have been identified (Mabuya sp. and Trachylepis ivensi).
 Unlike eutherian mammals, epitheliochorial placentation is not maintained by maternal tissue as embryos do not readily invade tissues outside of the uterus.